 Onaway envision a world where Indigenous tribes can live their traditional lifestyles, preserving their knowledge, skills, and traditions to ensure a sustainable future for their people.

 Indigenous peoples are knowledgeable and responsible custodians of their environment.
 They understand and value their land because they are dependent upon it.
 This relationship isn’t just based on physical needs; there is spiritual link to their home land, a sense of interconnectivity.

-We work alongside indigenous people, providing seed grants to projects and people who are engaged in a variety of projects around the world.
-These could be working with traditional indigenous groups who are facing annihilation at the hands of multinational corporations or the changing global climate.
+We work alongside Indigenous people, providing seed grants to a variety of projects around the world.
+This could be working with Indigenous groups who are facing annihilation at the hands of multinational corporations or those suffering from the impacts of the changing global climate.

 The Onaway Trust was established in 1974.
 Our aims were to relieve poverty and suffering.
 Over four decades, we have supported an extensive number of projects around the world.
 Many of these have grown to become successful, sustainable organisations in their own right.